Frequently Asked Questions

 Q. How can students access the Counseling Center?

-A. Students can come to the counseling center before school, during homeroom, after school or during lunch time to make an appointment.
-They will receive a pass in homeroom the morning of the appointment.
+Students will receive a pass in homeroom the morning of the appointment.
 Students should show their classroom teacher the pass prior to their appointment.

 Q. What should students do if they are absent from school?

 A. Students should have a homework buddy in each class and the buddy's phone number.
 They can call their buddies to find out what homework was assigned.
 In addition, students can use Google Classroom to keep up on assignments while they are absent.
 Upon returning to school, students should speak with each of their teachers to make sure they are up to date.